 - Be proficient in the C programming language.

-- Know the basics of compiling and linking programs, constructing Makefiles, etc.; i.e. be comfortable doing application developing in a Linux or Unix environment.
+- Know the basics of compiling and linking programs, constructing Makefiles, etc.; i.e. be comfortable doing development n a Linux or UNIX environment.

 - Experience with any major Linux distribution is helpful but not strictly required.